shadow1992-droid/System-update-and-privacy-cleanup./README.md

-# 🛡️ Shaun’s Ubuntu Update & Privacy Script
+LP# 🛡️ Shaun’s Ubuntu Update & Privacy Script

 A balanced update and cleanup script that keeps your system secure, clean, and still debuggable.